 Around this time four years ago I was in Stockholm to celebrate my birthday, eat my way through the city and immerse myself in all things Swedish.
-One thing anyone will notice in Stockholm around January / February is the window displays of bakeries and cafés overflowing with semlor, the traditional Lent buns.
+One thing anyone will notice in Stockholm around January and February is the window displays of bakeries and cafés overflowing with semlor, the traditional Lent buns.

 Semlor are cardamom-scented buns filled with an almond paste and topped with whipped cream.
 The cut off bun is used as a lid over the cream, lightly dusted with icing sugar.